GoldenStack/stupidfs/README.md

 stupidfs might not work on filesystems with less than nanosecond granularity, but it works on my ext4 filesystem that presumably has large enough inodes.

-## How does it work?

-stupidfs stores information in the 'last modified date' of files in a directory.

-The data is stored in the sub-second portion of the timestamp, so in most cases running stupidfs over a file won't produce any visible change.
-Even if the entire date is shown, it's basically useless because the information added by having such precise timestamps for files is rarely useful.

-stupidfs is an undercover storage system: it's impossible to tell whether or not data is stored within a directory with stupidfs.

 ## Visibility